Henry Repeating Arms: Promotion

-Henry Repeating Arms' corporate motto is "Made In America Or Not Made At All".
+Henry Repeating Arms' corporate motto is "Made In America Or Not Made At All."

 Awards

 Henry Repeating Arms was recognized for exceptional customer service in June 2016 by the American Business Awards and received the Stevie Award for both Customer Service and Social Media.
 It is the only time a firearms company has received these awards.

+Henry Repeating Arms was named 'Company of the Year' in Sporting Classics' 16th annual Awards of Excellence in 2018.

+In 2019, the Henry Big Boy All-Weather rifle won the fourth annual "Coolest Thing Made in Wisconsin" bracket-style contest presented by Wisconsin Manufacturers & Commerce.

+Henry Repeating Arms was awarded the 2021 Top Development Award by Momentum West, a Wisconsin regional economic development company, for its expansion in Ladysmith, Wisconsin.

 Events

-Henry Repeating Arms held the record-breaking Henry 1,000-Man Shoot in November 2016 at Ben Avery Shooting Center when 1,000 participants fired Henry Golden Boy rifles simultaneously.
+Henry Repeating Arms held the Henry 1,000-Man Shoot in November 2016 at Ben Avery Shooting Center when 1,000 participants fired Henry Golden Boy rifles simultaneously.

-Charitable endeavors

-Guns For Great Causes is the charitable arm of Henry Repeating Arms.
-Its primary focus is on pediatric cancer - providing financial relief to families of sick children and donations to children’s cancer hospitals.
-In addition, Guns For Great Causes benefits military veterans, law enforcement, and first responder organizations, particularly those assisting the wounded, injured, and the families of those who lost their lives in the line of duty.
-Wildlife conservation, preserving and promoting America’s shooting sports traditions, firearm safety education, and 2nd Amendment advocacy are all additional beneficiaries of Henry’s Guns for Great Causes program.
-100% of all Guns For Great Causes firearms sales are donated.
-Since its inception, Henry Repeating Arms has donated over $3.5 million through Guns For Great Causes endeavors.